 The top 5 Google Sheets add-ons for education

 Flubaroo is one of the most popular Google Sheets add-ons for education, boasting more than 10 million users.
 This add-on helps teachers grade online coursework.
 Many teachers are now going paperless, setting assignments and quizzes via Google Forms, for example.
-Others are teaching remotely with the help of G Suite for Education tools.
+Others are teaching remotely with the help of Google for Education tools.
 With Google Sheets and Flubaroo, quizzes can be graded automatically and nearly instantaneously.
 You can provide manual scores as well if the test includes a combination of multiple-choice and open-ended questions.

 Flubaroo lets you share scores with your students easily and review results for the whole class.
 You can see which questions students commonly get wrong, and identify where you need to improve your teaching methods.
 Flubaroo reports that more than 400,000 assignments are graded every month, showing just how useful this add-on is for teachers.
 Read this blog post to learn how to use it.